JoakimSoderberg/catcierge/README.md

 Dependencies
 ------------
-For the image recognition catsnatch users OpenCV using the [raspicam_cv library][raspicam_cv] written by [Emil Valkov][emil_valkov] (which is included in the catsnatch source).
+For the image recognition catcierge users OpenCV using the [raspicam_cv library][raspicam_cv] written by [Emil Valkov][emil_valkov] (which is included in the catcierge source).

 To install OpenCV: